EONRaider/Product-Preview-Card-Component/README.md

 ### What I learned

 - For some reason CSS media queries will work perfectly when in a local environment but will break whenever deployed to production unless a targeting similar to `@media only screen` is implemented.
 I can't tell why, but it works.
+- This was the first time I implemented a multi- to single-column responsive design on Frontend Mentor and it worked as intended.